 Remove the screws that hold the belt shields with a screwdriver.
 Using an adjustable wrench, release the bolts on the two pulleys on the left.
 By doing this, you can loosen the gap between the pulleys, making it easier to put on the belt.
 Then, observe how the belt fits around the pulleys on the cutting deck; check the belt channels, pulleys, and distance.

 If needed, clean the pulleys and other components.
 Follow the old belt pattern when installing the new belt around the pulleys on the deck.
 Use the adjustable wrench to tighten up the bolts on the two pulleys on the left side.

 Now you can put on the belt shields over the pulleys on the sides of the deck.
 You can tighten them with screws.
 Here, notice that it is always advisable to grease the edges of a new belt since the rubber is quite hard at first.
 Greasing makes it much easier to move.
 It also increases the life of the drive pulleys.

 ● Step 6.
-Return the cutting deck to its original position.
+Place the cutting deck in its original position.

 ● Step 7.
 Ensure that all the connections are in place and start the engine.